pulp/pulp_docker/docs/tech-reference/distributor.rst

 ``repo-registry-id``
  The name that should be used for the repository when it is served by Crane.
 If specified it will be used for the ``repository`` field in the :ref:`redirect file <redirect_file>`.
- If a value is not specified then repository id is used.
+ If a value is not specified, then repository id is used.

 Export Distributor